SwiftERM Hyper-personalisation for ecommerce email marketing

 3. Using user data such as past purchase history, preferences, past interactions, and other relevant data chatbots create an individual user profile that matches individual unique characteristics.

-5. Using machine learning algorithms, chatbots can analyze huge amounts of data and identify trends and patterns in user behaviour.
+5. Using machine learning algorithms, chatbots can analyse huge amounts of data and identify trends and patterns in user behaviour.

 Through personalised chatbots, brands can enhance customer experience, increase engagement, provide proactive support, collect valuable data, and provide 24/7 support.